vedph/cadmus_ingra/README.md

 ## History

+- 2021-12-22: updated packages.

 - 2021-10-17: refactored DocReference now depending from bricks with a new model.
-This is a breaking change as it implies remodeling in the database parts of type `it.vedph.doc-references`: merge the author, work, location into citation following some convention.
+This is a breaking change as it implies remodeling in the database parts of type `it.vedph.doc-references`: merge `author`, `work`, `location` into `citation` following some convention.